ObjectPlayer/ethernaut-ctf/README.md

     - `verify-exploit-success.ts`: Verifies the success of the GatekeeperTwo exploit
   - `level-15-naught-coin/`: Scripts for the NaughtCoin challenge
     - `execute-naught-coin-exploit.ts`: Executes the NaughtCoin exploit
-    - `verify-exploit-success.ts`: Verifies the success of the NaughtCoin exploit
   - `verify.ts`: Utility for manually verifying contracts on block explorers
 - `utils/`: Contains utility functions and configurations
   - `network-config.ts`: Network configuration for automatic contract verification